 - You can find branches of all the major banks in Chamba that provide ATM service as well.

-- In case you are traveling by your vehicle, there are several petrol pumps in Chamba and on the route.
+- If you are traveling by vehicle, there are several petrol pumps in Chamba and along the route.
 Mechanics are also easily available.

 - In case of emergencies, there are many hospitals in Chamba.

 - Both prepaid and postpaid mobile networks work fine in Chamba.